-If you are looking for a personal loan to help you take the next step – towards a holiday, a new car, a used car or another large purchase – you might want to consider the benefits of a secured loan.
-While you might associate these loans with the purchase of a new vehicle, they are about so much more than just cars.
+If you are looking for a personal loan to help you take the next step towards a holiday, a new car or another large purchase, you might want to consider applying for a secured loan.
+Find out how to compare secured loans and what you can use as an asset to get a lower interest rate.

-A secured personal loan is a line of credit that is guaranteed against an asset you own or one you buy with the loan.
-You can usually apply for an amount up to $100,000 for terms up to seven years, although the line of credit can be ongoing.
-The security can come in the form of a number of different items, including a car; equity in your home; high-priced items such as jewellery; or monetary accounts such as term deposits.
+A secured personal loan is a type of loan that is guaranteed against an asset you own or one you buy with the funds.
+Depending on the lender and the loan purpose, you can apply for an amount up to $100,000 for up to 7 years.
+The security you use could be a car, equity in your home, high-priced items such as jewellery, or a term deposit.

 It is important to determine whether any type of financial product is right for you before you apply.
 When it comes to secured personal loans, here are some points to keep in mind: